KwasiArhin/Unsupervised_Learning_Capstone/README.md

 We experimented with different clustering algorithms, but the best results were produced by K-Means Clustering and Spectral Clustering.
 K-Means was able to produce stable two-cluster and four-cluster solutions.

-#### Four-Cluster Solution
+#### Four-Cluster Solution:
-The thematic difference between the clusters is intriguing.
+The thematic differences between the clusters are rather intriguing.

 * For the first cluster, the following semantic components are relevant: "celebration of love and beauty", and "death."
 At the same time, "farewell to love" is more pertinent to this cluster than to other clusters.